cantikapf/IR-study-companion/_chapters/042-international-law-issues-and-international-dispute-settlement/010-basic-inter-law.md

 title: Basic Understanding Of International Law
 slug: basic-inter-law
 abstract: Explains the basic understanding of international law.
+simple_summary: "Think of this chapter like the rules of a playground.
+Without rules, kids might fight or take each other's toys.
+In the world, countries need rules (called International Law) so they know how to trade, travel, and solve arguments without going to war!"
 ---

 ## Definition of International Law

-International Law consists of the rules and principles of general application dealing with the conduct of states and of international organizations in their international relations with one another and with private individuals, minority groups and transnational companies.
+**International** **Law** consists of the rules and principles of general application dealing with the conduct of states and of international organizations in their international relations with one another and with private individuals, minority groups and transnational companies.

 The domain of International Law covers issues of international concern, including the rights and duties of states, how states interact, international organizations, how armed conflicts are regulated, human rights, international criminal law, international trade, and more.